Smailen5/Frontend-Mentor-Challenge/password-generator-app/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML5
-- CSS custom properties
-- Flexbox
-- CSS Grid
 - Mobile-first workflow
-- Tailwind css
+- Tailwind
-- JavaScript vanilla
+- JavaScript

 ### What I learned